Dear reader of ADxS.org, please excuse the disruption.

 5.4.
 Noradrenaline receptor hypothesis of depression¶

 The corticosteroid hypothesis is not the only mechanism that describes changes caused by long-term stress.
-The various mechanisms are likely to exist alongside each other and, as general stress response mechanisms, also apply to disorders other than depression.
+The various mechanisms are likely to coexist and, as general stress-response mechanisms, also apply to disorders other than depression.
 One example is the noradrenaline receptor hypothesis of depression, which is described below by Fuchs, Flügge (2004):109

 Stress increases the concentration of noradrenaline.

-If the noradrenaline level is permanently elevated, the number of alpha2-adrenoceptors in the target regions of the noradrenergic nerve cells is initially reduced (downregulation).
+A permanently increased noradrenaline level initially reduces the number of alpha2-adrenoceptors in the target regions of the noradrenergic nerve cells (downregulation).

 Downregulation occurs presynaptically (at the noradrenergic terminals) and postsynaptically (e.g. at glutamatergic neurons).

 Presynaptic downregulation impairs the negative feedback inhibition of noradrenaline release.
-Therefore, the noradrenergic nerve cells remain permanently activated during stress activation after downregulation of the noradrenaline receptors.
+Therefore, noradrenergic neurons remain permanently activated during stress activation after downregulation of noradrenaline receptors.

 The permanent activation leads to a depletion of the noradrenaline nerve cells, so that the amount of noradrenaline now decreases.